j03-dev/russenger/README.md

 ## Features

 - **Custom Models**: Developers can now use their own models with the Russenger library.
-This is made possible by the integration with rusql_alchemy, an ORM for sqlx.
+This is made possible by the integration with [rusql-alchemy](https:://github.com/russenger/rusql-alchemy), an ORM for sqlx.
 This means that models are defined in Rust code, eliminating the need to write SQL queries.
 - **Easy to Use**: The Russenger library is designed to be easy to use.
 It provides a set of modules and macros that abstract away the complexities of building a bot, allowing you to focus on the logic of your application.
 - **Flexible**: The Russenger library is flexible and can be used to build a wide variety of bots.
 It supports text-based conversations, quick replies, and custom actions.